|HCC Site ID:||1551||Parish:||Micheldever|

 During World War II and through to the 1950s, the house was run as a pre-prep school by Miss Butler.
 The next owner, Mr Gordon, returned it to a private house and the Gordons ran a small market garden selling strawberries, lettuce and flowers.
 From 1968 to the late 1990s it was owned and lived in by Nevil Wilson and his family.
 During this time, the substantial servant’s wing at the back of the house was taken down although it remains a 7-bedroom dwelling.

 There are 3.25 ha (8 acres) of garden, kitchen garden, lawns and woodland/spinney.
 In particular, the spinney trees protect the grounds from the southwest.
 Across the drive there is a large expanse of open lawn sloping down to a cherry tree lined avenue leading to the parkland which is to the south and west.
 There are two paddocks and about 12 ha (30 acres) are let for grazing. .
 An area of formal garden lies to the east of the house, sheltered on two sides by a high, old cob wall with coping tiles which was re-built.
 To the north there is an extensive vegetable garden, a further high brick wall and further to the east, an orchard.
-Beyond lies a field of about 16 ha (40 acres) purchased which was included in the sale in 1999.
+To the north of the property there is a section of aout 40 acres of arable land, purchased by previous owners of Northwood House upon which is a ‘clawback’ covenant if permission for development is obtained.

 Built in 1805 on the site of a farm; 3¼ ha (8 acres) of garden, kitchen garden, woodland and spinney with a further c28 ha (70 acres) of parkland and pasture.
 Has been a pre-prep school and later used as a small market garden.
 Retains 2 sides of a walled garden and has an old, renovated chalk wall.